wongyihao02/tp/docs/DeveloperGuide.md

   - This AttendanceList is then checked is it has a student with the same name and matric number is found.
   - Exception is thrown and handled if none found.
   - The value for the student in the hashMap containing the attendance status of the students will be changed to Present.
+  - A message stating that the student is marked present is printed.
   - An error message will be printed when an Exception is handled.
-  - sequence diagram is similar to 1 but instead at the end the student is marked present in the attendanceList and nothing is printed if there are no exceptions
+  - Sequence diagram is similar to 1 but instead at the end the student is marked present in the attendanceList and a success message is printed unless there are exceptions

 #### 3.UnmarkStudentAttendanceCommand